mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 ### Parametrize data loading

 You can supply arguments to your dynamic data loading function that can be modified from the dashboard.
+For example:
+- To load different versions of the same data.
-For example, if you are handling big data then you can use an argument to specify the number of entries or size of chunk of data.
+- To handle big data you can use an argument that controls the amount of data that is loaded.
+This effectively pre-filters data before it reaches the Vizro dashboard.

+In general, a parametrized dynamic data source should always return a pandas DataFrame with a fixed schema (column names and types).
+This ensures that page components and controls continue to work as expected when the parameter is changed on screen.

 To add a parameter to control a dynamic data source, do the following: